Cmhouseholder/CMH-cv/index.md

 `Jan 2023-Present`
 __Graduate Research Assistant__
- *Dr. Juan Angueyra-Artizabal, Department of Biology, University of Maryland, College Park, MD*
+ - *Dr. Juan Angueyra-Artizabal, Department of Biology, University of Maryland, College Park, MD*
 - Characterized the transcriptional regulation of retinal progenitor cells mediated through two transcription factors, tbx2a & tbx2b in Danio rerio.

 `Jan 2022-December 2023 `
 __Graduate Research Assistant__
-*Dr. William R Jeffery, Department of Biology, University of Maryland, College Park, MD*
+- *Dr. William R Jeffery, Department of Biology, University of Maryland, College Park, MD*
 - Analyzed the effects of hypoxia on the reversal of visceral heart asymmetry during early development in *Astyanax mexicanus*.

 `Spring 2018-May 2021`
 __Undergraduate Research Assistant__
-*Dr. Leonard Pysh, Department of Biology, Roanoke College, Salem, VA*
+- *Dr. Leonard Pysh, Department of Biology, Roanoke College, Salem, VA*
 - Analyzed Lignin gene expression of transcriptional reporter lines of in the roots of cellulose deficient Arabidopsis plants.
 Discovered that roots grown in light had increased transcripts of monolignol synthesis genes and hypothesized to be a defense mechanism for *A. thaliana*.

 ### Conference Presentations:
 `May 2024`
 __Visual System Development Gordon Research Conference__
-*Lucca (Barga), Italy*
+- *Lucca (Barga), Italy*
 - **Poster**: Transcriptional regulation creates diversity within UV cone photoreceptors
 - Coauthor: Juan Angueyra

 `April 2024`
 __Astyanax International Meeting for Cavefish__
-*Fort Lauderdale, Florida*
+- *Fort Lauderdale, Florida*
 - **Talk**: Hypoxia as a driver of Sonic Hedgehog dependent trait evolution in Astyanax cavefish
 - Authors: William R. Jeffery, Helena Bilandžija, **Carinna Householder**, Mandy Ng, and Corine van der Weele

 `May 2023`
 __Mid-Atlantic Regional Zebrafish (MARZ) Meeting__
-*National Institute of Health (NIH), Bethesda, MD*
+- *National Institute of Health (NIH), Bethesda, MD*
-- **Talk**: Hypoxia as a driver of Sonic Hedgehog dependent trait evolution in Astyanax cavefish
 > Upstream regulation and downstream processing of Tbx2 paralogs diverge in function within a single cell to contribute to final fate decisions
 - **Poster**: Characterizing Functionally Distinct Roles of Tbx2 Paralogs in Final UV Cone Specification
 - Coauthor: Juan Angueyra

 `March 2023`
-__American Association for the Advancement of Science (AAAS)__ *Washington, DC.*
+__American Association for the Advancement of Science (AAAS)__
+- *Washington, DC.*
 > Independently attended workshops on governmental fellowships, scientific communication, journalism, and grant writing.

 `May 2021`
 __University of Missouri__
-*Online*
+- *Online*
 > Exposure of light to developing roots results in upregulation of monolignol biosynthesis genes in Arabidopsis thaliana.
 - **Poster**: Monolignol Gene Expression of Arabidopsis thaliana Root Cells Grown in the Dark
 - Coauthor: Leonard Pysh

 `Summer 2019`
 __FASEB Meeting on Plant Development__
-*Olean, NY*
+- *Olean, NY*
 > Cellulose deficiency causes an upregulation of monolignol biosynthesis genes in the Arabidopsis thaliana.
 - **Poster**: Role for Monolignol Synthesis in the Expanded Root Phenotype of Cellulose-Deficient Arabidopsis thaliana Mutants
 - Authors: Leonard Pysh, Matthew Watts, **Carinna Householder**, and Frankie Sefcik